-Seventh-round draft pick in 2014 has played in 38 career games...
-Serves as the primary punt returner for the team...Has totaled two interceptions over his career.
+Seventh-round draft pick in 2014 has played in 39 career games...
+Serves as the primary punt returner for the team...Has totaled three interceptions over his career...Recorded his first interception of the season in Week 14.

 DT 78 Justin Ellis 6-2 335 3rd season